 Edgewood, MD, Bed Bug Lawyer for Apartment and Hotel Claims

 You should not pay the price for the carelessness and negligence of Edgewood apartment and hotel owners.
 If you are suffering due to bed bugs in an Edgewood hotel or apartment, contact the experienced attorneys at Whitney, LLP.
 Our lawyers can find out who is at fault for your injuries and fight aggressively for the compensation you deserve, all with no out-of-pocket fees expenses for you to bear.
-Contact us online right away, or call Whitney, LLP at (410) 583-8000 to schedule a free consultation.
+Contact us online right away, or call Whitney, LLP at (410) 583-8000 to schedule a legal consultation.